omundy/learn-mysql-examples/README.md

-# mysql-favorites
+# MySQL examples
-A compilation of database calls to MySQL
+A compilation of MySQL examples